rickyzhang82/telepresence/docs/troubleshooting.md

 There are a few different issues that could arise when working with a VPN.
 Please see the [dedicated page](reference/vpn.md) on Telepresence and VPNs to learn more on how to fix these.

-## Connecting to a cluster hosted in a VM on the workstation doesn't work
+## Connecting to a cluster hosted in a Docker Container or a VM on the workstation doesn't work

 The cluster probably has access to the host's network and gets confused when it is mapped by Telepresence.
-Please check the [cluster in hosted vm](howtos/cluster-in-vm.md) for more details.
+Please check the [cluster in hosted container or vm](howtos/cluster-in-vm.md) for more details.

 ## Volume mounts are not working on macOS